 In October 2017, a deadly cholera outbreak was declared in Lusaka, Zambia.
 Since October 4th, the World Health Organization reports that the national cumulative total of cholera cases stands at 5,935 with 114 deaths.¹

-On June 15, eight months after the initial outbreak, the Zambian Ministry of Health officially declared the outbreak over.
+Months after the initial outbreak, the Zambian Ministry of Health officially declared the outbreak over.
 While the number of new cholera cases has stabilized, expanding access to clean, safe drinking water and proper sanitation remains a major challenge.

 CMMB Zambia country director, Batuke Walusiku-Mwewa shares information about the situation moving forward, the cause of the outbreak, and how CMMB is working to continue their response beyond the outbreak to other health issues impacting women, children, and communities living on the peripheries of care.